nessalc/MSWordToolbox/README.md

 ### Limitations

 1. Word "fields" are weird (see [here](https://findingmyname.com/microsoft-word-again/) for some of my research).
 2. Comments, bookmarks, and (as discussed) fields, count as special characters in Word and thus, if surrounding or interrupting a quantity when the macro is run, those values will not be matched or altered.
+In fact, if a bookmark or comment is encountered, the entire paragraph in which it occurs is ignored.
+Fixing a single quantity via the context menu will still work in most cases.

 ### Interesting Tidbits